Skip to main content

 • Infrequent traveler? → Roamless (credits never expire)

-For country-specific recommendations, check out our guides on best eSIMs for Thailand , Japan, and Europe.
+For country-specific recommendations, check out our guides on best eSIMs for Thailand, Japan, Europe, Asia, and South America.
+For an in-depth look at Nomad eSIM, read our full Nomad eSIM review.

 Who Should Use an eSIM vs a Local SIM Card?